Code-Institute-Submissions/MS1-Project-Poly-Bloom-Handmade/README.md

 ## Credits

+### Code

+The full-screen hero image code came from the Code Institute Whiskey Drop project in the User Centric Frontend portion of the course.

+<a href="https://getbootstrap.com/docs/4.4/getting-started/introduction/">Bootstrap4</a>: Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.

 ### Media

 All images used except for the carousel images are the property Tania Salas of Poly Bloom Handmade.

+### content

+All content is my own personal design unless otherwise stated.

 ### Acknowledgements